 Fairview is a tiny town located in the state of Montana.
 With a population of 871 people and just one neighborhood, Fairview is the 97th largest community in Montana.

-Fairview is a blue-collar town, with 54.43% of people working in blue-collar occupations, while the average in America is just 27.7%.
+When you are in Fairview, you'll notice that it is more blue-collar than most other communities in America.
+54.43% of Fairview’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Fairview is a town of construction workers and builders, transportation and shipping workers, and production and manufacturing workers.
 There are especially a lot of people living in Fairview who work in office and administrative support (9.72%), food service (7.56%), and teaching (7.13%).

 Fairview is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.